aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.buildingblocks/buildingblock/set_behavior/_index.md

 title: Aspose::Words::BuildingBlocks::BuildingBlock::set_Behavior method
 linktitle: set_Behavior
 second_title: Aspose.Words for C++ API Reference
 description: 'Aspose::Words::BuildingBlocks::BuildingBlock::set_Behavior method.
-Setter for Aspose::Words::BuildingBlocks::BuildingBlock::get_Behavior in C++.'
+Specifies the behavior that shall be applied when the contents of the building block is inserted into the main document in C++.'
 type: docs
 weight: 17000
 url: /cpp/aspose.words.buildingblocks/buildingblock/set_behavior/